Care Leavers Local Offer

 • Provide you with a mentor/peer mentor/independent visitor

-• Support to reconnect with family where this is in your best interests, including supporting you with the cost of travel to have contact family members in the UK.
+• Support to reconnect with family where this is in your best interests.
+This includes support with the cost of travel to have contact family members in the UK.

 • Support you to access the Red Cross Family Tracing Service if your family live overseas.